dougy147/idiomatik/README.md

 ### Lexing : from raw input to tokens

-`idiomatik` receives input strings (e.g. `a + b = c`) that are returned as **tokens**.
+`idiomatik` receives input strings (e.g. `a + b = c`) that the **lexer** breaks apart.
-A token is a chain of elements built from the input by the **lexer**.
-The lexer decomposes the input into *atomistic* elements (characters, or sequences of characters) that correspond to predefined categories (strings, operators, surrounders, meta characters, etc.).
-(Those categories are defined in the `SYMBOLS` table.)
+The lexer matches symbols from the input to "abstract" categories: operators, surrounders, strings, boolean...
-When all the elements of an input have been attributed an identity (to which category they belong, and eventually what are their properties), they are chained together and the construction of the token ends.
+At each match, a **token** is created.
+Tokens are elementary bricks storing and inheriting properties depending on the symbol they are built from.
+When there is nothing more to match in the input, this process of *tokenization* ends.
+Tokens are chained together, indexed, and sent to the **parser**.

 ### Parsing : checking syntax

+The **parser** receives lists of tokens from the lexer.
-Tokens are then sent to the **parser** whose job is to assess **syntax** (i.e. is the chain of elements in the token a well-formed expression?).
+Its job is principally to determine if the chain of tokens is a well-formed expression; in other words, to assess **syntax**.
-The parser returns a truth value depending on the token being syntactically correct or not.
+This process leads to the creation of objects called **epressions**.
+Like tokens, expressions have properties depending of the chain of tokens they are built from (including syntax validity).

 Syntax is immediately incorrect when one of those axioms is false :

 - every closing surrounder (`)`, `]`, `}`) matches an opening opposite, at the same level of **nestedness** (opening a surrounder increments the level of nestedness by 1; closing decrements it)
 - every **operator** has a correct amount of **operands** in proper position

-If the token is syntactically valid, the input was a well-formed expression (whatever that could mean).
+If the list of tokens is syntactically valid, the input was a well-formed expression (whatever that could mean).

 ### Rewriting : transforming expressions

-When an input is a well-formed expression, `idiomatik` can **rewrite** it as another valid expression.
+`idiomatik` can **rewrite** well-formed expressions to other valid expressions.
-This transformation depends on a set of **rewrite rules** that the user can arbitrarly define and send on-the-fly :
+This transformation depends on the definition of **rewrite rules** that the user can send on-the-fly:

 ```bash
 |> contraposition :: A => B --> ~B => ~A